 - Life skills learned

 How do you compile it?
 We usually use clear book to compile my children’s work.
 Some homeschoolers especially higher levels make digital portfolio, this is economical as you get to save papers and ink because you don’t have to print them anymore.
-I also heard a homeschooling mom who made a video compilation of her child works.
+I also know a homeschooling mom who made a video compilation of her child’s portfolio.

 Here is sample of my eldest son’s portfolio.
 He is currently in Grade 1.

 Those are some entries for their second quarter portfolio.
-My kids are both in the early learning stage, so most of the time, we assist them.
+My kids are both in the early years, so most of the time, we assist them.
 We normally provide the materials for their project, and let them do the assigned task.
-That’s how we do it for now.
-But there are many ways to create portfolio, as your child age they’ll surely come up with a different style of portfolio.
+I That’s how we do it for now.
+But there are many ways to create portfolio, as your child grow, they’ll surely come up with a different style of portfolio.

 How do you create your portfolio?